anuvrity/zpack.nvim/README.md

 As a thin layer, zpack does not provide:
 - UI dashboard for your plugins
 - Advanced profiling, dev mode, change-detection, etc.

+If you're a lazy.nvim user, see [Migrating from lazy.nvim](#migrating-from-lazynvim)

 ## Examples
 For more examples, refer to my personal config: